Tenore di Bitti "Mialinu Pira"

-Tenore di Bitti "Mialinu Pira" is an Italian ensemble formed in 1995, specialized in the Sardinian cantu a tenore.
+Tenore di Bitti "Mialinu Pira" is a Sardinian ensemble formed in 1995, specialized in the Sardinian cantu a tenore.
 The Cantu a tenore is a style of polyphonic folk singing characteristic of the Barbagia region of the island, even though some other Sardinian sub-regions bear examples of such tradition.
 The cantu a tenore was proclaimed by the UNESCO "Masterpieces of the Oral and Intangible Heritage" in 2005.

 Biography

-The Tenores di Bitti "Mialinu Pira" have a special place among the many groups in Sardinia.
-Having a style which is slightly less rough than that of other styles, exemplary researchers in their heritage, impeccable executors with exceptional vocal quality, adorable people, they have reached a level of excellence and of admiration which is without equal in Sardinia and in the whole world.
+The Tenore di Bitti "Mialinu Pira" has a special place among the many groups in Sardinia.
+Having a style which is slightly less rough than that of other styles, exemplary researchers in his heritage, impeccable executors with exceptional vocal quality, adorable people, they have reached a level of excellence and of admiration which is without equal in Sardinia and in the whole world.
 Their frequent performances on so many national television programs are to be remembered.
 In the last few years they've been touring extensively Europe (France, Germany, Denmark, Norway, Czech Republic, Spain, Belgium, Nederland, Austria, Luxembourg, Slovenia, Swiss, Ireland, Croatia, Serbia, Lithuania, Estonia, Poland, Tunisia, Hungary, United Arab Emirates, Brazil and Japan).
 It is also remarkable their participation in 2001 to the Christmas Concert in the Vatican for the Pope John Paul II, the concert in May 2009 in the Concertgebouw Theater in Amsterdam and in December in the Church of the Nativity in Bethlehem.

-The Tenores di Bitti "Mialinu Pira", having performed for so many years, is nowadays considered from music-fans and ethno-musicologists the most prominent example of this vocal art.
+The Tenore di Bitti "Mialinu Pira", having performed for so many years, is nowadays considered from music-fans and ethno-musicologists the most prominent example of this vocal art.
 There are many points that make them so special : the cantu a tenore is still well alive in Sardinia performed by many groups, most of them are old singers performing traditional texts.
 Their young age is a first approach to notice how their sound, harsh and ancestral, is in fact very homogeneous.
 Their perfect tuning and their powerful sound is very rare today, because this skill needs years of practice and passion to be performed at its best.